GGxcollab/ObsidianVault/SC-300/Plan, Implement, and Administer Condicional Access.md

 	- ![[Pasted image 20240821154951.png]]
 # Continuous Access Evaluation
 - ## Benefits
-	- There are several key benefits
+	- There are several key benefits to continuous access evaluation.
+	- User termination or password change/restet: User session revocation will be enforced in near